opencord/docs/navigate.md

   Some services run in VMs managed by OpenStack (this is currently the case for M-CORD) and some services are implemented as ONOS applications that have been packaged using Maven.
-In such cases, the VM image and the Maven package are still specified in the TOSCA workflow.
+In such cases, the VM image and the Maven package are still specified in TOSCA.

 * Every service (whether implemented in Docker, OpenStack, or ONOS) has a counter-part *synchronizer* container running as part of the CORD control plane (e.g., `volt-synchronizer` for the vOLT service).
-Typically, the helm-chart for a service launches this synchronizer container, whereas the TOSCA worflow creates, provisions, and initializes the backend container, VM, or ONOS app.
+Typically, the helm-chart for a service launches this synchronizer container, whereas the TOSCA recipe creates, provisions, and initializes the backend container, VM, or ONOS app.

 * Bringing up additional services in a running POD involves executing